 The estimated incidence is ~5% (range 3.5-7%) of the symptomatic population (e.g. ...

-The Delphian (prelaryngeal/precricoid) node is one of the cervical lymph node groups that comprise level VI cervical lymph nodes and is not routinely excised in radical neck dissections.
+The Delphian (prelaryngeal/precricoid) lymph node (often shortened to Delphian node) is one of the cervical lymph node groups that comprise level VI cervical lymph nodes and is not routinely excised in radical neck dissections.

-Dental (periapical) abscess is an acute infection of the periapical tissue around the root of the tooth.
+Dental (periapical) abscesses are an acute infection of the periapical tissue around the root of the tooth.

 Patients may present with pain, edema, and purulent discharge localized to the site of pathology with or without fever and tender cervical lymphadenopathy 1.